jeff4/bionotes/_business/startups-v-incumbents.md

 ## 31 January 2025
 * Obviously release of DeepSeek R1 etc in the last few weeks.
 * Long podcast [transcript](https://www.chinatalk.media/p/deepseek-what-it-means-and-what-happens) from China Talk that is pretty good about DeepSeek

+## 27 February 2025
+* Co-founders [WorkHelix](https://www.workhelix.com/) are Erik Brynjolfsson (Stanford), Andrew McAfee (MIT), and CEO James Milin.
+Using Brynjolfsson and McAfee's research to build hybrid software/consulting company to show companies how to deploy AI, what subcomponents of tasks and jobs can actually be automated.
+[TC article](https://techcrunch.com/2025/02/27/workhelix-taps-years-of-research-to-help-enterprises-figure-out-where-to-apply-ai/)